-Name of Mentor Date Busi iness/Industry Name Stud lent (signature) Clus ster Area evaluate the effectiveness of the mentoring experience, please indicate your resp onses to the 10110 owing questions by checking the appropriate answer.
-YES NO Did the mentor help to establish a mutually beneficial relationship, set parameters, limitations, and goals of the mentoring relationship?
-Was the mentor a communicator?
+Nam e of Mentor Date Busi Business/Industry Name Stud ent (signature) Clus ter Area effort to evaluate the effectiveness of the mentoring experience, please indicate onses to the following questions by checking the appropriate answer. e your 10sp YES NO 1.
+Did the mentor help to establish a mutually beneficial relationship, set parameters, limitations, and goals of the mentoring relationship?
+2. Was the mentor a communicator?
 3. Did the mentor establish collegiality, friendship, and respect in a professional manner?
 4. Could you feel free to discuss problems and seek advice?
-5. Did the mentor provide an orientation session?
+Did the mentor provide an orientation session?
 6. Did the mentor discuss company policies/procedures?
-7. 8.
-Did the mentor keep pertinent facts confidential?
-Did the mentor encourage and reinforce in a positive manner?
-10. Did the mentor establish a trusting relationship?
+7. Did the mentor develop problem-solving, critical thinking and decision- making skills?
+8. Did the mentor keep pertinent facts confidential?
+9. Did the mentor encourage and reinforce in a positive manner: 10.
+Did the mentor establish a trusting relationship?
 11. Did the mentor take a personal interest in the mentee and encourage generation of ideas, solutions, alternatives?
 12. Did the mentor assist in building self-esteem and confidence?
-Did the mentor provide an opportunity to rotate to a variety of job tasks?
-14. 15.
-Did the mentor provide an atmosphere of acceptance with serious and humorous interactions?
+13. Did the mentor provide an opportunity to rotate to a variety of job tasks?
+14. Did the mentor promote personal, interpersonal and professional development?
+15. Did the mentor provide an atmosphere of acceptance with serious and humorous interactions?
 16. Did the mentor communicate openly about the profession and discuss career options?
 17. Did the mentor be positive rather than judgmental?
-18. 19.
+18. Did the mentor be a good listener and sensitive to the needs of the mentee?
+1 19.
+Did the mentor have a commitment to building a mentor/mentee relationship?
 20. Did the mentor provide assistance by answering questions, identifying resources, and establishing long and short-term goals?
-21.
+21. Did the mentor possess a willingness to develop skills involved in being a mentor?

-MENTOR EVALUATION (Cont'd) Overall, how would you rate the mentor that you have been working with?
-Superior Excellent Average Below Average Poor List below any comments you might wish to express regarding your mentoring experience: Distriction and comments for might with the empress regulating four memoring experiences William to the first the second of the secon What suggestions do you have for improving this experience?
+MENTOR EVALUATION (Cont'd)

+Overall, how would you rate the mentor that you have been working with?

+Superior

+Excellent

+Average

+Below Average

+Poor

+List below any comments you might wish to express regarding your mentoring experience e:

+What approxime do you have for improving this experience?

+What suggestions do you have for improving this experience?

 What did you like the best about your mentoring experience?
-That are you like the best about your memoring experience: